 Pregnant women should avoid all seafood.

 False!
 Seafood is a good source of protein, iron and zinc.
-The omega-3 fatty acids in many fish can help promote baby brain development.
+The omega-3 fatty acids in many fish can help promote baby brain development and set them off to a great start like when they start teething.
 Some types of large, predatory fish such as shark, king mackerel, swordfish and tilefish can contain high levels of mercury.
 Typically mercury is not a concern for most adults.
 However, if you are pregnant or planning to become pregnant you should avoid fish containing high levels of mercury.
 By accumulating in your blood over time, too much mercury can damage the baby’s developing brain.